Ajatt-Tools/dictpopup/README.md

 ## Problems / Limitations
 * Currently there is only support for [targeted sentence cards](https://ankiweb.net/shared/info/1557722832).
 * There is currently only support for GNU/Linux with x11.
-Extending support should be easy however, since the only platform independent code is for retrieving the selection.
+Extending support should be easy however, since the only platform dependent code is for retrieving the selection.
 PRs welcome.
 * See TODO.txt file